 - Accommodation: Casa da Capela or similar

 This day starts by leaving the valley of the River Coura and climbing gently to São Bento da Porta Aberta.
-Continue to Fontoura through fields and brushwood until you reach the fortress town of Valença (or cross the river to enter the Spanish town of Tui).
-Dine at one of Tui’s many restaurants.
+Continue to Fontoura through fields and brushwood until you reach the fortress town of Valença (you can cross the river to enter the Spanish town of Tui).
+Dine at one of Valença’s or Tui’s many restaurants.

 - Accommodation: Hotel Lara or similar

-Before you leave Tui, spend some time visiting its famous Gothic cathedral.
-From Tui, you’ll follow the Louro valley, walk along a forest track and across a stone slab bridge into a wetland area where you should spot plenty of bird life.
+Today you’ll say goodbye to Portugal as you cross the metal bridge over the River Minho and enter Tui.
+Take your time to visit the magnificent cathedral.
+From Tui, you’ll follow the Louro valley, walk along a forest track and across a stone slab bridge into a wetland area where you should spot plenty of birdlife.
 Reach the city of O Porriño with its magnificent Gothic town hall building.

 - Accommodation: Hostal Expo or similar